Jones diameter and crossing number of knots: Fusion theory preliminaries and Tools

 Then since

 we have $\deg \langle \sk \rangle \leq \deg \langle \overline{\sk} \rangle$.

 \end{proof}

-An consequence of Lemma \ref{l.adequatebound} is the following. \begin{cor} Let $\sk \in K(S^2)$ be a skein element with crossings which contains a number of Jones-Wenzl projectors $\jw_n \in TL_n$, and let $\overline{\sk_A}$ be the skein element obtained by first applying the all-$A$ Kauffman state, then replacing each of the projectors in $\sk_A$ by the identity $1_n$.
+A consequence of Lemma \ref{l.adequatebound} is the following. \begin{cor} Suppose that $\sk \in K(S^2)$ is a skein element with crossings which contains a number of Jones-Wenzl projectors $\jw_n \in TL_n$.
+Let $\overline{\sk_A}$ be the skein element obtained from $\sk$ by first applying the all-$A$ Kauffman state, then replacing each of the projectors in $\sk_A$ by the identity $1_n$.
 Then, we have

 \end{cor} \begin{proof} If $\sk$ does not contain any Jones-Wenzl projectors, then $\overline{\sk} = \sk$ and we have a link diagram in $K(S^2)$ for which it is well known \cite{Lickorishbook} that